You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [34:59]

-So dhyana, or meditation, is to bring life to life in each moment.
+So dhyana, or meditation, is... to bring life to life in each moment.
 It doesn't mean that you don't have some idea of the future, some plan for the future, or build something from the past, but you bring this moment to life.
-So, essence of mind, you know, is always, or Buddha nature, is described as, usually, as the ocean.
-And our individual activities are described as the waves and the ocean.
+So essence of mind, you know, is always, or Buddha nature is described as the, usually as the ocean.
+And our individual activities are described as the waves on the ocean.
 This is the usual explanation, the ocean and the waves.

 [36:05]

-The waves, even though they look independent, are not separate from the ocean.
+The waves are not, even though they look independent, are not separate from the ocean.
 So each wave is an expression of the ocean, the ocean's activity.
 But deep down, the ocean is very still, very calm.
-So calm, imperturbable mind. is our basic mind, which is very still, at the bottom of our existence.
-So when we sit Tsanzin, we express that basic stillness and imperturbability that goes along with that stillness.
-And when we are familiar with that, or really at one with that, so that we don't lose our essence of mind, then without trying too hard,
+So calm, imperturbable mind is our basic mind, which is very still at the bottom of our existence.
+So when we sit zazen, we express that basic stillness and imperturbability that goes along with that stillness.
+And when we are familiar with that, or really at one with that, so that we don't lose our essence of mind, then without trying too hard

 [37:56]